-Since 1976, we have committed ourselves to being a partner, employer and investment of choice.
+Since 1976, we are committed to being a partner, employer and investment of choice.

 CGI was founded in 1976 in Québec City by Serge Godin and André Imbeau.
 At the time, “CGI” stood for “Conseillers en gestion et informatique,” which translates to “Consultants in management and information technology.”
 As we grew into a global company, we became known as simply CGI.

-Today, there are 68,000 of us working across the globe.
-Together, CGI's professionals have built one of the leading IT and business process services companies in the world with a long track record of service excellence, innovative services and solutions, and sustainable profitable growth.
+Today, there are 74,000 of us working across the globe.
+Together, CGI's professionals have built one of the leading end-to-end IT and business consulting services companies in the world with a long track record of service excellence, innovative services and solutions, and sustainable profitable growth.

 In its first 10 years, CGI developed a strategy, model and set of management principles that led to significant growth and continue to guide the company to this day—we call this The CGI Constitution.
 During this period, the IT services market was in its infancy.
 CGI evolved from a consulting company to a consulting and systems integration company.